PRO

 5. Disallow:

-This directive instructs the web crawler or robot not to crawl or index user-defined pages or sections of a website.
+This directive tells the web crawler NOT to crawl or index specific pages or sections of your website.

 Example: Disallow: /private/

-This tells the web crawler not to crawl any pages or sections that are within the '/private/' directory of your website.
+This tells the crawler not to crawl any pages or sections inside the /private/ directory of your website.

 6. Allow:

-This directive instructs the web crawler or robot to crawl and index user-defined pages or sections of a website, even if they would normally be disallowed by other rules.
+This directive tells the web crawler to crawl and index specific pages or sections, even if other rules would normally block them.

 Example: Allow: /public/

-This tells the web crawler to crawl any pages or sections that are within the '/public/' directory of your website.
+This tells the crawler to go ahead and crawl any pages inside the /public/ directory of your website.

 7. Disallow: /search

-This directive instructs search engine bots to not crawl any pages containing "/search" in the URL.
-This is because the search results pages on a blog can often be low
+This directive tells search engine bots NOT to crawl any pages with "/search" in the URL.
+This is important because search result pages on a blog are typically low-quality, thin content pages that can hurt your SEO if indexed.
+Keeping them blocked is a smart move for preventing duplicate content issues.

 8. User-agent: Mediapartners-Google